BruceRanger/MandArt/MandArt.docc/B2-Color.md

 As noted, you can click on and drag a color number to reorder the colors.

-You can click on the "Add New Color" box to get a new coloe.
+You can click on the "Add New Color" box to get a new color.
 The color will be white and will go at the end of the color list.
 Then you can change the color and its place in the list.